 Pack the unit or component properly.
 Use sufficient packing material in addition to an antistatic bag or aluminum-backed cardboard as protection from electrostatic discharge.

-Return all equipment transportation prepaid to the factory in Minneapolis.
+Return all equipment transportation prepaid to the factory in Minneapolis with the RMA number clearly displayed.
+Materials received without an RMA number will be refused.